0.3 - Callbacks & Promises

 Declare a function named

-:- This function will take one parameter:
+createPokemon(pokemon):- This function will take one parameter:

-as an object. - Declare a variable called
+pokemonas an object. - Declare a variable called

-, outlined below, will take to execute.
+createTimeand initialize it to a random number between 1 and 500.
+This number will control how long thesetTimeout, outlined below, will take to execute.
 The randomness is meant to mimic the fluctuation of network speeds. - This function will push the

-milliseconds go by.
+pokemonobject into thepokemonDatabasearray aftercreateTimemilliseconds go by.
 You should use the setTimeout function to achieve this.

 - This function will take one parameter: